Sledding Hills Oakland County – Metro Detroit

 (1702 Scott Lake Road, Waterford, Michigan 48328 – Follow the signs to the sled hill parking lot)

 Waterford Oaks doesn’t have the fastest or steepest sled hill in Metro Detroit, but what Waterford Oaks sled hill lacks in speed, it makes up for in convenience.
 The parking is CLOSE to the sledding fun and the durable walkways make it safe and easy to trek up the 320 foot long x 27 foot high Oakland County sledding hill.
-Worth the trip if you live in Auburn Hills, Waterford Twp, Troy, Bloomfield, Whilte Lake, South Lyon.
-The 27-foot high and 325-foot long sledding hill is open daily, weather permitting, from sunrise to sunset or as posted at the gate.
+The hill is open daily, weather permitting, from sunrise to sunset or as posted at the gate.
+Review – Pics – Video.

 WEST BLOOMFIELD MI SLEDDING – Marshbank Park Sled Hill